 On GoogleMaps, it looked like Maison Manesse was just a quick walk from the hotel, but in real life, it was quite a hike.
 Furthermore, it also started raining, and we got lost in the area around Google’s offices…Google, of all places!
 When we finally made it to the restaurant, we really needed a drink.
 Before even looking at the menu, we therefore ordered each our infused gin the size of a fish bowl.
 Now let’s have a look at the menu.

 Maison Manesse has a vegetarian tasting menu and a tasting menu with meat, but we couldn’t decide, so we ended up ordering la carte, as there were both meat dishes and vegetarian dishes we wanted to try.
 And what a meal!
-Poul claims it’s the best dinner he’s had in 2017, and I wouldn’t hesitate to put it among my Top 3.
+I wouldn’t hesitate to put it among my Top 3 dining experiences this year.

 Before the food started arriving at the table, we were served a Szechuan button, which is a dried flower with super powers.
 When you chew it, you get this crazy sensation in your mouth, as if your taste buds are on ecstasy, and the following minutes you can’t do anything else than just gasp for breath.

-I had Szechuan button before in Las Vegas, so I knew what was coming, but Poul was caught completely off guard.
-You should have seen the expression on his face! *lol*.
+I’ve had Szechuan button before in Las Vegas, so I knew what was coming:)

 Here’s the food we had: